-Hosley helped put together the Saints' fifth consecutive winning season in 2015.
+Hosley helped put together the Saints' fifth consecutive winning season in 2015, and their sixth consecutive MAAC winning season in 2016.
+In 2016, he helped Kalehua Katagiri and Briana Flagg earn All-MAAC honors for libero and outside hitter, respectively.
 He supported Pierre with preparations that led to both Briana Flagg and Haley Howell earning MAAC Player of the Year and Setter of the Year, respectively.
 Flagg is the sixth Saint to be honored with the title.
 Freshman outside-hitter, Darby Taylor, was named to the All-Rookie Team for her breakthrough season.

 In 2008, Hosley was a volunteer assistant for the Saints, assisting in various aspects of the program.
 In his current expanded role, he assists in recruiting, travel preparations, oversees Siena's video exchange, and manages the daily upkeep of the program.
 In practice, Hosley works primarily with the Saints' setters and back row defense.